-Independent practitioners must use their own professional judgement and not carry out any imaging where, in their professional opinion, the risk to the patient is greater than the benefit obtained by the procedure.
+Independent practitioners must use their own professional judgement and not carry out any imaging (whether referred or self-referred) where, in their professional opinion, the risk to the patient is greater than the benefit obtained by the procedure.
 It is good practice to go back to the referrer in cases where this is in doubt.